ancpazambuja/phd/annotations/drafts.md

 ![650px-Dirac_distribution_CDF svg](https://github.com/ancpazambuja/phd/assets/36957087/85d6d1b6-4c2f-41c5-8f97-652eb9a6b162)

-The perceptron is also known as a single-layer perceptron and it is the simples feedfoward neural network.
+The perceptron is also known as a single-layer perceptron and it is the simplest feedfoward neural network.

 The perceptron was intended to be a machine but it was first simulated algorithmically on a IBM 704 and after that implemented in custom-built hardware as the "Mark I Perceptron".